What about Brexit?

 If you're travelling before 31 January 2020, the Brexit extension to 31 January 2020 has provided absolute certainty that all current arrangements for travel will remain as they are today.

-If you're travelling after 31 January 2020, if Parliament ratifies the Withdrawal Agreement before 31 January 2020, the UK will enter a transition period, meaning everything will remain the same and you can continue to travel as you do now until at least the end of December 2020.
+If you're travelling after 31 January 2020, with the ratification of the Withdrawal agreement, the UK will enter a transition period, meaning everything will remain the same and you can continue to travel as you do now until at least the end of December 2020.

-If we do end up leaving the EU without a deal, the UK government recommends that adults and children have at least 6 months’ validity remaining on your passport on your date of travel.
+After this period, it has been suggested that it may be advisable to have at least 6 months’ validity remaining on your passport on your date of travel.
 If your passport was issued over 9 years ago, you may be affected.
 If you renewed your passport early, extra months would have been added to your new passport.
 Any extra months on an adult passport will not count towards the validity requirement, so some passport holders will need to have more than 6 months remaining in order to travel.
 You can check your passport online.

 You can find the answers to other frequently asked questions on our FAQ page.